-It is always a good idea to have a mobile phone with you at an out-apiary and know the address and postcode.
+It is always a good idea to have a mobile phone with you at an out-apiary and know the address, postcode, what3words location.

 2.10 Annual cycle of work in the apiary

 We generally think of the beekeeping year as starting after removing the honey.